Bringing Everything Together

 Dove abiti? - Where do you live?

-So che รจ vero - I know that it's true
+So che รจ vero - I know that it is true

 Prima di mangiare - Before eating